 What is the Enjoy Eco Pass?

 We don’t blame you for asking.
-We’re just planning trip three to Osaka and only heard about it when we were writing about another transport and attractions pass, the Osaka Amazing Pass and, Enjoy Eco was suggested as an option for children to use to get around the city.
+We’re just planning trip three to Osaka and only heard about it when we were writing about another transport and attractions pass, the Osaka Amazing Pass, and, the Enjoy Eco Pass, was suggested as an option for children to use to get around the city.

 But, it’s not just a kid’s pass.

-Where the Osaka Amazing Pass is an attractions pass with transport added, the Explore Eco pass is a one-day transport pass with added attraction-based benefits.
+Where the Osaka Amazing Pass is an attraction pass with transport added, the Enjoy Eco pass is a one-day Osaka metro pass, and bus pass, with added attraction-based benefits.

 It offers unlimited trips on all of Osaka’s Metro Lines and buses (with two exceptions).

-On top of this if you show the pass at the entrance to a number of popular attractions in Osaka, you’ll get a discount – normally around 10 per cent – on the entrance fee.
+On top of this, if you show the pass at the entrance to over 20 popular attractions in Osaka, you’ll get a discount – normally around 10 percent – on the entrance fee.

 How Much Does the Enjoy Eco Pass Cost?